No Exit

 No Exit (Huis clos, [ɥi klo]) is a 1944 existentialist French play by Jean-Paul Sartre.
 The play was first performed at the Théâtre du Vieux-Colombier in May 1944.
-The play begins with three characters who find themselves waiting in a mysterious room.
-It is a depiction of the afterlife in which three deceased characters are punished by being locked into a room together for eternity.
+The play centers on a depiction of the afterlife in which three deceased characters are punished by being locked into a room together for eternity.
 It is the source of Sartre's especially famous phrase "L'enfer, c'est les autres" or "Hell is other people", a reference to Sartre's ideas about the look and the perpetual ontological struggle of being caused to see oneself as an object from the view of another consciousness.